on June 10, 2003, as a BCS student volunteer I attended a day long conference

 J. Mellor.
 This one day workshop was organized by LogOn technology transfer,

 now Lufthansa Technical training and OMG (Object Management Group).
-Mr. Mellor is founder and Vice President of Project Technology, Inc. and an enthusiastic visionary who,
+Mr. Mellor is founder and Vice President of Project Technology, Inc. and an enthusiastic visionary who, like most of us, sees UML as a

 universal language of design.
 However, his vision doesn’t stop